Russians bemused as parking fines shoot up

 Some Moscow residents say the new rules are bound to lead to more corruption, another of the problems that puts off foreign investors.
 Drivers have long been able to bribe their way out of fines for speeding and other traffic offences in Russia.

-“Only the pockets of the police will be filled by this,” Starostina said in the beauty parlour.
+“Only the pockets of the police will be filled by this,” Starostina said in the beauty parlor.

 The Internet is already full of ideas on how to avoid getting fined.
 One person, for example, suggested removing the registration plates from your car when you park and putting them back on when you return.